Harrison Bader Player Props: Yankees vs. White Sox

-On Monday, Harrison Bader (.353 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+The New York Yankees and Harrison Bader, who went 1-for-3 last time in action, take on Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He racked up three hits (going 3-for-5 with two RBI) in his last game against the Astros.
+He had a one-hit performance in his last game (1-for-3) against the White Sox.

 Harrison Bader Game Info & Props vs. the White Sox